meganesu/personal-site-v2/src/blog/paper-mario-tutorial.md

 Sure, by the time you got to high school or college your instructors weren't giving you quite so much guidance.
 But at that point, you didn't need it.
 You'd already mastered the fundamentals of how to write an essay, which meant your instructors could spend more time focusing on more advanced topics.

-## What does this have to do with writing documentation?

 ## Scaffolding in *Paper Mario: The Origami King*

-In the rest of this article, I'm going to highlight three pieces of *The Origami King* that do a good job of scaffolding the player's experience.
-Each one corresponds to a key takeaway that can be applied to writing good documentation:
+In the rest of this article, I'm going to highlight three parts of *The Origami King* that help scaffold the player's experience.
+Each one corresponds to a key lesson that can be applied to writing documentation:

-* The tutorial: Only introduce one new idea at a time.
+* The tutorial: Focus on one new idea at a time.
 * Boss battles: Only introduce a concept when you need it.
 * The Battle Lab: Provide opportunities for practice.

-### The Tutorial
+### The Tutorial: One New Idea at a Time

 Like many video games, the first part of *Paper Mario: The Origami King* is a tutorial.
 Mario's new sidekick, Olivia, takes the role of your teacher, cheerfully making suggestions to guide you through the first part of the game.

 The tutorial writers behind Olivia clearly understood the concept of scaffolding.
-Oliva introduces each of the battle system mechanics gradually over the first several battles:
+Olivia introduces each of the battle system mechanics gradually over the first several battles:

 * In the first encounter, Olivia basically directs your every move.
 She teaches you the controls to rotate the rings to line up enemies for a jump attack.
 The puzzle is simplified so that you only have to rotate one ring, and circles appear on the grid to show you exactly where the enemies should end up.
 In the second wave of enemies, Olivia teaches you how to line up enemies for a hammer attack.
 * The second encounter has the exact same arrangement of enemies, which provides you an opportunity to practice the skills Olivia already taught you.
 This time, Olivia gently reminds you what you need to do (line up the enemies, and use the right attack for the arrangement), but she doesn't tell you explicitly how to do it.
 She also teaches you a new mechanic: you can time your attacks to do even more bonus damage to enemies.
 At the end of the battle, Olivia also tells you that you can block enemy attacks.